shushcat/tractatus-logico-markdownicus/tractatus-logico-markdownicus.md

 #### 4.061 If one does not observe that propositions have a sense independent of the facts, one can easily believe that true and false are two relations between signs and things signified with equal rights.

-One could, then, for example, say that "$p$" signifies in the true way what "$\neg p$" signifies in the false way, etc.
+One could, then, for example, say that "$p$" signifies in the true way what "$\not p$" signifies in the false way, etc.

 #### 4.062 Can we not make ourselves understood by means of false propositions as hitherto with true ones, so long as we know that they are meant to be false?
 No!
-For a proposition is true, if what we assert by means of it is the case; and if by "$p$" we mean $\neg p$, and what we mean is the case, then "$p$" in the new conception is true and not false.
+For a proposition is true, if what we assert by means of it is the case; and if by "$p$" we mean $\not p$, and what we mean is the case, then "$p$" in the new conception is true and not false.

-##### 4.0621 That, however, the signs "$p$" and "$\neg p$" can say the same thing is important, for it shows that the sign "$\neg$" corresponds to nothing in reality.
+##### 4.0621 That, however, the signs "$p$" and "$\not p$" can say the same thing is important, for it shows that the sign "$\not$" corresponds to nothing in reality.

-That negation occurs in a proposition, is no characteristic of its sense ($\neg\neg p = p$).
+That negation occurs in a proposition, is no characteristic of its sense ($\not\not p = p$).

-The propositions "$p$" and "$\neg p$" have opposite senses, but to them corresponds one and the same reality.
+The propositions "$p$" and "$\not p$" have opposite senses, but to them corresponds one and the same reality.

 #### 4.063 An illustration to explain the concept of truth.
 A black spot on white paper; the form of the spot can be described by saying of each point of the plane whether it is white or black.
 To the fact that a point is black corresponds a positive fact; to the fact that a point is white (not black), a negative fact.
 If I indicate a point of the plane (a truth-value in Frege's terminology), this corresponds to the assumption proposed for judgment, etc. etc.